Relation between the two geometric Satake equivalence via nearby cycle: Torsion coefficient case

 is monoidal.
 The following square is naturally commutative

 and the vertical arrows $i^*Rj_*$ induce equivalences of the Satake categories.
-By this diagram, we can endow the functor $\CT_P[\deg_P]$ with a symmetric monoidal structure.
+By this diagram, we can endow the functor $\CT_P[\deg_P]$ between Satake categories with a symmetric monoidal structure.
 The isomorphism (\ref{fml:FCT}) is monoidal by definition.
-The uniqueness of such monoidal structure follows from the fact that $F_{G,\Spd k}$ is faithful. \end{proof}
+The uniqueness of such a monoidal structure follows from the fact that $F_{G,\Spd k}$ is faithful by \cite[Definition/Proposition VI.7.10]{FS}. \end{proof}